sambacha/jsonlint/README.md

     Usage: jsonlint [options] [<file or directory> ...]

-    JSON parser and validator - checks syntax and semantics of JSON data.
+    JSON parser, syntax and schema validator and pretty-printer.

     Options:
-      -s, --sort-keys              sort object keys
-      -E, --extensions [ext]       file extensions to process for directory walk (default: ["json","JSON"])
+      -s, --sort-keys              sort object keys (not when prettifying) -E, --extensions [ext]       file extensions to process for directory walk (default: ["json","JSON"])
       -i, --in-place               overwrite the input files
-      -t, --indent [char]          characters to use for indentation (default: "  ") -c, --compact                compact error display
+      -t, --indent [char]          characters to use for indentation (default: "  ")
+      -c, --compact                compact error display
-      -M, --mode                   set other parsing flags according to a format type -C, --comments               recognize and ignore JavaScript-style comments -S, --single-quoted-strings  support single quotes as string delimiters -T, --trailing-commas'       ignore trailing commas in objects and arrays -D, --no-duplicate-keys      report duplicate object keys as an error -V, --validate [file]        JSON schema file to use for validation -e, --environment [env]      which specification of JSON Schema the validation file uses
+      -M, --mode [mode]            set other parsing flags according to a format type (default: "json")
+      -C, --comments               recognize and ignore JavaScript-style comments -S, --single-quoted-strings  support single quotes as string delimiters -T, --trailing-commas        ignore trailing commas in objects and arrays -D, --no-duplicate-keys      report duplicate object keys as an error -V, --validate [file]        JSON schema file to use for validation -e, --environment [env]      which specification of JSON Schema the validation file uses
-      -q, --quiet                  do not print the parsed json to stdin -p, --pretty-print           force pretty-printing even for invalid input -v, --version                output the version number
+      -q, --quiet                  do not print the parsed json to stdin -p, --pretty-print           prettify the input instead of stringifying the parsed object
+      -P, --pretty-print-invalid   force pretty-printing even for invalid input --prune-comments             omit comments from the prettified output --strip-object-keys          strip quotes from object keys if possible (JSON5)
+      -v, --version                output the version number
       -h, --help                   output usage information